Level 1 Music Represents

 - Donkey Kong Country: "DK Island Swing", also known as "Jungle Level", "Jungle Groove", or by the name of its rearrangement for Donkey Kong 64, "Jungle Japes".
 Slightly unusual in that the music changes tone halfway through in the original game, due to it actually being a mashup of two different pieces, but only the first half is usually remembered.

 - Metroid: Brinstar.
-They played with it in Metroid Zero Mission—in it, the item/save tunes are versions that sound far closer to the original game's, which has a different melodic focus than the versions that came from Super Metroid and on that gamers tend to be more familiar with.
+They played with it in Metroid: Zero Mission—in it, the item/save tunes are versions that sound far closer to the original game's, which has a different melodic focus than the versions that came from Super Metroid and on that gamers tend to be more familiar with.
 This is used to great effect when Samus gets her power suit back after being shot down by the Space Pirates, causing the modified later-game jingle to sound out, reorchestrated, in full force.
-Theme of Super Metroid is also considered to be this by some, due to that entry's status as being the the best game in the franchise.
+Theme of Super Metroid is also considered to be this by some as well.

 - Doom: At Doom's Gate for the first game, Running from Evil for the second.